mikeblocky/myjournal/README.md

+# This project is a successor of two first projects we made (you can find my repositories)
+myknowledge, artshare

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.